-- i.
+i.
 Root Cause Analysis Committee.
 An administrative/professional committee appointed by the Clinical Director in conjunction with the Hospital Administrator to conduct a root cause analysis of a sentinel event.
-At a minimum, the committee will include: - (1) The Medical Executive Director or physician designated to chair the committee; - (2) The Medical, Nursing, and Pharmacy Directors; - (3) Other clinicians and professional staff as designated by the Medical Executive Director based on the circumstances surrounding the sentinel event; and, - (4) The Facility Administrator or designee, Quality Improvement Director, Risk Manager, and Facility Attorney.
+At a minimum, the committee will include:

+(1) The Medical Executive Director or physician designated to chair the committee;

+(2) The Medical, Nursing, and Pharmacy Directors;

+(3) Other clinicians and professional staff as designated by the Medical Executive Director based on the circumstances surrounding the sentinel event; and, j.
+Sentinel Event.
+For purposes of this operating procedure, a sentinel event means any unanticipated event in a healthcare setting resulting in death, not related to the natural course of the resident's illness.
+This includes all suicides and homicides.

+(4) The Facility Administrator or designee, Quality Improvement Director, Risk Manager, and Facility Attorney.